filipcynarski-software/filipcynarski-software.github.io/docs/_posts/2021-02-19-docker-on-synlogy-32bit.markdown

 * [Static binaries of docker](https://github.com/docker-library/official-images#architectures-other-than-amd64) | [Binaries List](https://download.docker.com/linux/static/stable/)
 * [Knowledge of how to integrate it with our OS](https://docs.docker.com/engine/install/binaries/)

-Don't worry I'll explain to you step by step how to make it working on your ARM-32bits-based server
+Don't worry I'll explain to you step by step how to make it working on your ARM-32bits-based server.

 ## Let's start

 ### Overview, gathering facts

 Please SSH-in to your Synology.
-If you are using OS X or Linux open up the terminal and type
+If you are using OS X or Linux open up the terminal and type.

 ```bash
 ssh admin@YOURIP